 “Damnation seize my soul if I give you quarters or take any from you.” — Blackbeard

-A couple years ago, I dropped off a Christmas gift – a small jar of Vermont maple syrup – to a friend in the States.
-A day or two later I received a thank you note via email.
+A few years ago, I dropped off a Christmas gift – a small jar of Vermont maple syrup – to a friend in the States.
+A day or two later I received a thank-you note via email.
 “What a great gift,” it said.
 “I was so happy to see syrup!
 I thought it would be something from China.”

 I call this the gift-from-China conundrum.
 Made in China is synonymous with inferior quality and fake.
 Bringing back a present from China often feels like re-gifting an ugly vase, or worse, putting a bow on a pair of stinky old socks.
 Even my favorite go-to gifts, tea and silk, don’t enthrall back in the States.

 I can’t speak for Beijing, but our Shanghai fake markets get props for metaphorical consistency – the biggest ones are located deep underground – massive labyrinthine malls under People’s Square and the Science and Technology Museum.
-High quality fakes, (seems like a paradox, I know), are all the rage.
+High-quality fakes, (seems like a paradox, I know), are all the rage.
+Even Jack Ma insists fakes are of better quality than the real deal.
 At the fake markets, you can bring your favorite shirt or winter coat and have an exact copy (or ten) made.
-You can schedule an eye exam and buy glasses or polarized prescription sunglasses with designer frames for $20.
+You can schedule an eye exam and buy glasses or polarized prescription sunglasses with designer frames for $30.
 (Not that we’d ever do something like that).

 The transcendence of Chinese piracy is not surprising.
 It’s impossible to live in China without a Chinese citizen informing you at some point in your tenure that the most successful pirate in history was a 19thcentury Chinese woman.
 If you grew up fabricating hooks for hands and dressing like Blackbeard on Halloween, aye matie, historical revisionism is about to squash your childhood fantasies.